Tobitx-droid/DATAPATH-DESIGN/README.md

-# VHDL
+# DATAPATH_DESIGN
-This repository contains various VHDL FPGA projects I have worked on
+This repository contains the datapath for a sum instruction designed as a learning example for designing dedicated microprocessors in VHDL.